3box/ceramic-anchor-allowlist/README.md

 ## What is the allowlist for?

-The allowlist is a *temporary* solution for the limitations of the 3Box Labs hosted anchor service as it is not yet sufficient to deliver optimal performance for a live decentralized network.
+The allowlist is a *temporary* solution for the limitations of how Ceramic streams currently get anchored (on a single centralized service hosted by the 3BoxLabs team).
+In the future the anchor process will become fully decentralized and the need for this allowlist will disappear.

 ## Maintainers